DonaldMurillo/basic-starter/README.md

 - POST /auth/refresh: Refresh the access token using a valid refresh token

 For detailed API documentation, refer to the Swagger UI available at `/api-doc`s when running the backend server.

+## User Profiles

+The project now includes user profile functionality with the following endpoints:

+- GET /api/profile: Retrieve the authenticated user's profile
+- PUT /api/profile: Update the authenticated user's profile

+For detailed API documentation, refer to the Swagger UI available at `/api-docs` when running the backend server.

 ## Using the Concatenator